 S-TMSI, the shortened form of the GUTI, is used to support the subscriber identity confidentiality with more efficient radio signalling procedures (e.g. paging and Service Request).
 A new GUTI shall be sent to the UE only after a successful activation of NAS security.

-7.2 Handling of user-related keys in E-UTRAN
+7.2 Handling of user-related keys in E-UTRAN and NHN

 7.2.1 E-UTRAN key setting during AKA

 Authentication and key setting are triggered by the authentication procedure.
 Authentication and key setting may be initiated by the network as often as the network operator wishes.
 Key setting can occur as soon as the identity of the mobile subscriber (i.e. GUTI or IMSI) is known by the MME.
-A successful run of AKA results in a new KASME that is stored in the UE and MME.
+A successful run of AKA or a successful completion of EAP authentication procedure results in a new KASME that is stored in the UE and MME.

 NAS keys, KeNB and the RRC and UP keys are derived from KASME using the KDFs specified in Annex A.